carpool-and-go/carpool-and-go.github.io/docs/index.md

 ![](https://cdn.discordapp.com/attachments/474906296819253268/973492118326771752/unknown.png)

 ### "Fast Ride" Feed
 The "Fast Ride" feed page will be a feed that consists of all of the requested Fast rides sent by the Fast Ride Form.
-The feed will display the user's Profile Picture, their first and last name, and then the rest of the information gathered from the fast rides form.
+The feed will display the user's Profile Picture, their first and last name, their current and desired locations, the time they need a ride, a brief description of their requested ride, and their contact information.
+Other users can then contact the user or click on their profile to get more information about that specific user.
-This is similar to the digits notes feed shown below:

 ![](https://cdn.discordapp.com/attachments/474906296819253268/973491502095421460/unknown.png)

 ### "Fast Ride" Request
 The "Fast Ride" request page is a form that allows a user to request a ride to a specific location at a particular time of day.
+It allows the user to input their current and desired locations, their time of ride, and a description of why they need the ride.
 It will send data to the "Fast Ride" feed.
-This is similar to the digits notes form shown below:

 ![](https://cdn.discordapp.com/attachments/474906296819253268/973491306733129748/unknown.png)

 ### Rating System
 The rating system is an implementation that allows drivers and riders to be able to rate their fellow community members based on experiences.
 These ratings seek to create a positive incentive to those who ride with Aloha!
+Users are able to rate drivers and riders out of 5 stars.
 The rating can be seen on one's profile, and to rate others would show up on other profiles as shown:

 #### Self Rating:
 ![](https://cdn.discordapp.com/attachments/959715872673521695/973388057086664754/selfRating.png)